AndreynRosa/Webcrawler/README.md

 Real-time Monitoring: During runtime, users can monitor the processing status to track the progress of requests being executed.

+# Features
+High Throughput: The web crawler is optimized to handle more than 100 requests per second, ensuring efficient performance even under heavy loads.

+Real-time Monitoring: During runtime, users can monitor the processing status to track the progress of requests being executed.

 # To Run Project